zeinab-taheri/ibm-course-9-capstone-practice/10-normalizing-data/README.md

 This is my own practice notebook based on what I learned in the IBM Data Analyst Capstone Project on Coursera.

-## Goal

-Practice basic data cleaning and normalization using survey compensation data.

-## What this notebook does
+## What this practice notebook covers

-- Loads a CSV dataset with pandas
+- Loading a survey dataset with pandas
-- Checks duplicate rows
+- Checking duplicate rows
-- Removes duplicate rows if any exist
+- Removing duplicate rows
-- Checks missing values in `CodingActivities`
+- Checking missing values in `CodingActivities`
-- Fills `CodingActivities` with forward-fill as a practice method
+- Filling missing `CodingActivities` values using forward-fill
+- Identifying compensation-related columns
-- Prepares `ConvertedCompYearly` for normalization
+- Cleaning valid salary values for normalization
-- Applies Min-Max scaling to yearly compensation
+- Applying Min-Max normalization to `ConvertedCompYearly`
-- Applies Z-score normalization to yearly compensation
+- Applying Z-score normalization to `ConvertedCompYearly`
-- Uses histograms to compare the original and normalized distributions

-## Dataset

-The notebook uses the survey dataset link provided in the course lab.

-Main column used:

-- `ConvertedCompYearly` — yearly compensation converted into a common format
+- Creating clearer histograms after removing extreme salary outliers only for visualization

+## Important note about the charts

+The original salary chart can look unreadable because a few very large salary values stretch the x-axis.

+To make the distribution easier to read, the notebook removes the extreme top 1% salary values only in the plotting copy of the data.

+The original dataset is not changed by this visualization step.

-## Key concepts practiced
+## Key learning

-### Duplicate checking

-`duplicated().sum()` counts repeated rows.
-`drop_duplicates()` removes repeated rows.

-### Missing value checking

-`isna().sum()` counts empty values in a column.

-### Forward-fill practice

-`ffill()` fills a missing value using the value from the row above.

-This is used here only as a simple practice method.

-### Min-Max scaling
+Normalization changes the scale of numerical data so values are easier to compare.

-Min-Max scaling changes values into a range between 0 and 1.
+Min-Max normalization converts values into a 0 to 1 range.

-### Z-score normalization

 Z-score normalization shows how far each value is from the average.

-## Important limitations

-- Forward-fill is only a practice shortcut and may not be suitable for real survey analysis.
-- Missing values in `ConvertedCompYearly` must be handled before normalization.
-- Salary data can contain extreme outliers.
-- Min-Max scaling can be strongly affected by very large outliers.
-- This is a learning notebook, not a full professional compensation analysis.

 ## Files

-- `normalizing_data_practice.ipynb` — main practice notebook
+- `normalizing_data_practice.ipynb` — practice notebook
-- `requirements.txt` — Python libraries used
+- `requirements.txt` — Python libraries needed to run the notebook